node-m2m/m2m/Readme.md

 ![]()
 ## Quick Tour

-We will create a server (*remote device*) that will generate random numbers as its sole service.
+We will create a server (*remote device*) that generates random numbers as its sole service.

-And a client application (*remote client*) that will access the random numbers.

-The client will access the random numbers using a pull and push method.
+And a client application (*remote client*) that will access the random numbers using a pull and push method.

-Using a *pull-method*, the client will capture the random numbers using a one time function call.
+Using a *pull-method*, the client will capture the random numbers as a one time function call.

-Using a *push-method*, the client will watch the random numbers every 5 seconds for any changes.
-If the value changes, the remote device will send the new value to the remote client.
+Using a *push-method*, the client will watch the value of the random numbers every 5 seconds.
+If the value changes, the remote device will send or *push* the new value to our remote client.

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)
 [](quicktour.svg)